-McKinsey & Company, advisor to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic
+McKinsey, adviser to businesses around the world, agrees to pay $573.9 million to settle charges for its role in opioid epidemic

 Purdue Pharma filed for bankruptcy in 2019 as part of a proposed settlement that will remove the Sackler family from ownership.
 As part of the potential settlement, the Sacklers are offering to pay $3 billion to settle scores of lawsuits.
 About half the state attorneys general have so far rejected the settlement and seek to extract more of the family’s fortune for the deal.

+Last October, the company entered a $8.3 billion criminal and civil settlement with the U.S. Department of Justice that included a guilty plea by the company to three felonies of defrauding the United States and violating anti-kickback statutes for for improper marketing of its addictive painkiller.
+The financial terms were largely symbolic as Purdue Pharma’s bankruptcy has put it deeply in debt and its earnings from OxyContin have plunged.
+As part of the Department of Justice deal, the Sackler family agreed to pay $225 million in a civil settlement.
+The family denied criminal and civil culpability.

-``McKinsey was using its immense talents to help Purdue Pharma sell more pills, and it worked,’’ North Carolina Attorney General Josh Stein, one of the leaders of the settlement, said in an interview.
-"The number of pills prescribed, Purdue’s profits and McKinsey’s fees all skyrocketed, but so did the number of people addicted, the number of people overdosing, and the number of lives lost.’’
+“McKinsey was using its immense talents to help Purdue Pharma sell more pills, and it worked,” North Carolina Attorney General Josh Stein, one of the leaders of the settlement, said in an interview.
+“The number of pills prescribed, Purdue’s profits and McKinsey’s fees all skyrocketed, but so did the number of people addicted, the number of people overdosing, and the number of lives lost.”

 The company now pledges improvement.